jcstringer/unicorn-watcher/README.md

 ## Configuration Examples
 There are really only two options to be configured within Scout for this plugin

 1. The location of the PID file for your Unicorn master process.
 The location of this file is entirely dependent on how you have configured your startup scripts.
-That said, the [Unicorn docs](http://unicorn.bogomips.org/) state that
-_italic_  By default, unicorn_rails(1) will create a PID file in "RAILS_ROOT/tmp/pids/unicorn.pid".
-You may override this by specifying the "pid" directive to override this Unicorn config file.
+2. That said, the [Unicorn docs](http://unicorn.bogomips.org/) state that _"By default, unicorn_rails(1) will create a PID file in "RAILS_ROOT/tmp/pids/unicorn.pid".
+You may override this by specifying the "pid" directive to override this Unicorn config file."_
 2. The Unicorn master process_name.
 Typically unicorn master or unicorn_master.
 Do a
 ```bash
 ps aux|grep unicorn